discountry/discountry.github.io/_posts/2017/2017-02-15-baidu-ife-warmup-tasks-solutions.markdown

 3.403

-> get the window's height and set the lock number equal to that value.
+> get the window's height and set the lock numbers equal to that value.

 ```js
 $(window).height;